 Jeffrey Karl Ochsner FAIA is a Professor in the Department of Architecture, where he has taught since 1988 in the areas of architectural design, urban design, historic preservation, and architectural history.
 He holds adjunct positions in the Departments of Landscape Architecture and Urban Design & Planning and is a member of the faculties of the CBE Preservation Certificate, Urban Design Certificate and BE Ph.D.
 He served as Chair of the Department of Architecture from 1996 to 2002.
-He began serving as Associate Dean for Academic Affairs in the College in July 2007.
+He served as Associate Dean for Academic Affairs in the College from 2007 to 2019.
 Professor Ochsner has twice won the College of Built Environments Lionel Pries Award for teaching excellence.
 He is a Fellow in the American Institute of Architects and a recipient of the Association of Collegiate Schools of Architecture Distinguished Professor Award.